ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-app-deploy.md

 * Kubectl is installed and configured.
 * Docker is installed and configured.
 * Authentication with the cluster has been established.
-* Access to AWS, with ECR upload permissions.
+* You have access to a Docker registry, by default one created [in the same account](/01-getting-started/003-ecr-setup/#creating-an-ecr-repository).
-* AWS CLI configured with account credentials.
+* If using ECR above, AWS CLI configured with account credentials.

 If you are not deploying your own application and would like to deploy the example application, clone the following repo: